U.S. Shattered Records For New Coronavirus Cases This Week As Hospitalizations Climbed

 "We are on an island here," says Dr. William Melms, chief medical officer at the Marshfield Clinic Health System, which runs clinics and nine hospitals primarily in rural parts of Wisconsin.
 "We will certainly be pushed to the limit by the end of the month."

-While the increase in hospitalizations is most dire in the Midwest, at least 20 states have more than one thousand people currently hospitalized with COVID.
+While the increase in hospitalizations is most dire in the Midwest, at least 20 states have more than 1,000 people currently hospitalized with COVID-19.
 Texas leads the country.
 Some Western states including Colorado and New Mexico have seen record numbers of hospitalized patients.

 The situation is projected only to worsen as the weather turns colder and people spend more time indoors and travel for the holidays.